Basic Data Management in the de.NBI Cloud

 Creation

 We will now save the downloaded clouds.yaml under ~/.config/openstack/.
 That will allow the OpenstackClient to access it.
-You will also need the app-cred-openrc.sh script finish the setup.
+You will also need the app-cred-openrc.sh script to finish the setup.

 Download